-As used herein, EBITDA represents net loss plus depreciation and amortization, interest expense (including fees on debt guarantee, which we believe are a cost of our financing arrangement and are akin to interest expense), and income tax expense.
+As used herein, EBITDA represents net loss plus depreciation and amortization, interest expense, and income tax expense.
 As used herein, Adjusted EBITDA represents EBITDA plus loss on disposal of equipment, new plant startup expenses and processing, share based compensation and launch expenses.
 EBITDA and Adjusted EBITDA do not represent, and should not be considered as alternatives to net loss, as determined under GAAP.